 Skilled Care Services.

 The Sponsor may arrange for the provision of ancillary health services in the Residence.
-The Sponsor may not use Assisted Living Residence staff for these services unless said staff is functioning as an employee of a Certified Provider of Ancillary Health Services or as an employee of a licensed hospice;
+With the exception of the care included within the definition of Basic Health Services provided by Residences certified to provide Basic Health Services, the Sponsor may not use Assisted Living Residence staff for these services unless said staff is functioning as an employee of a Certified Provider of Ancillary Health Services or as an employee of a licensed hospice;

-No Assisted Living Residence shall provide, admit or retain any Resident in need of Skilled Nursing Care unless:
+No Assisted Living Residence shall admit a Resident who requires 24-hour skilled nursing supervision unless such Resident elects to receive Basic Health Services from Residences that are certified to provide such services and from qualified third parties who are capable of providing Skilled Nursing Care that is not included in Basic Health Services or the Resident elects to receive Skilled Nursing Care from a qualified third party.
+No Assisted Living Residence shall provide Skilled Nursing Care or admit or retain a Resident in need of Skilled Nursing Care where such Resident receives services from qualified third parties unless the following criteria are met:

 The Skilled Nursing Care will be provided by a Certified Provider of Ancillary Health Services or by a licensed hospice; and